Виразка рогівки

 ЗаMelvin I. Roat, MD, FACS, Sidney Kimmel Medical College at Thomas Jefferson University

 A corneal ulcer is a corneal epithelial defect with underlying inflammation usually due to invasion by bacteria, fungi, viruses, or Acanthamoeba.
 It can be initiated by mechanical trauma or nutritional deficiencies, and uncontrolled inflammation can produce corneal necrosis.
 Symptoms are progressive conjunctival redness, foreign body sensation, ache, photophobia, and lacrimation.
 Diagnosis is by slit-lamp examination, fluorescein staining, and microbial studies.
-Treatment with topical antimicrobials and often dilating drops is urgent and should be referred to an ophthalmologist.
+Treatment with topical antimicrobials and often dilating drops is urgent, and these patients should be referred to an ophthalmologist.

-Etiology of Corneal Ulcer
+Etiology of Corneal Ulcers

 Corneal ulcers have many causes (see table Causes of Corneal Ulcers).
 Herpes simplex keratitis is discussed separately.